LenderPanel.com

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Darlington Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Darlington Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Darlington Building Society.

 Preparing the Transfer of Equity with a Darlington Building Society Mortgage